getsentry/sentry-ruby/docs/config.rst

         config.environments = %w[ production ]

     Sentry automatically sets the current environment to RAILS_ENV, or if it is not present, RACK_ENV.
-If you are using Sentry outside of Rack or Rails, you'll need to set the current environment yourself:
+If you are using Sentry outside of Rack or Rails, or wish to override environment detection, you'll need to set the current environment yourself:

     .. code-block:: ruby